Betrayed by Attention: A Simple yet Effective Approach for Self-supervised Video Object Segmentation: Experiments

 \subsection{Datasets}

 For training, we adopt the challenging video dataset YouTube-VIS-19~\cite{Yang2019vis} for video instance segmentation.
 YouTube-VIS-19 consists of 2,883 high-resolution YouTube videos and each video usually contains multiple object instances of distinct semantics.
-During the inference, we evaluate our method on two lines of tasks:

-\textbf{Unsupervised Single Object Segmentation}: We utilize DAVIS-16~\cite{perazzi2016benchmark}, SegTrack-v2~\cite{li2013video}, and FMBS-59~\cite{ochs2013segmentation} datasets.
-Following the standard protocol~\cite{Yang_2019_CVPR}, we merge all individual masks into one unified foreground mask for SegTrack-v2 and FMBS-59, reporting the mean Intersection over Union (mIoU) on the validation set.
-Note that the evaluation is in the \textit{zero-shot} manner, as the model does not see the whole dataset before testing.

-\textbf{Unsupervised Multiple Object Segmentation}: We use the synthetic MOVi-E~\cite{greff2021kubric} dataset and real-world datasets like DAVIS-17-Unsupervised~\cite{pont20172017} and YouTube-VIS-19~\cite{Yang2019vis}, reporting Foreground Adjusted Rand Index (FG-ARI) and mIoU.
+During the inference, we evaluate our method on unsupervised multiple object segmentation.
+We use the synthetic MOVi-E~\cite{greff2021kubric} dataset and real-world datasets like DAVIS-17-Unsupervised~\cite{pont20172017} and YouTube-VIS-19~\cite{Yang2019vis}, reporting Foreground Adjusted Rand Index (FG-ARI) and mIoU.
 For MOVi-E, we integrate its training set into our training due to significant distribution shifts.
 For the rest, we maintain solely training on the YouTube-VIS-19 set.
+Note that we do not present any mask annotation to the model during either the training or inference stages.